Skin wrinkles and blemishes

 - Healing time varies depending on the depth of the peel.
 For peels that remove the top layer of skin, healing takes between 1 to 4 days.
 For deeper peels, it may take up to a year for the skin to recover fully.

-- The most common complication of chemical peels are changes in pigmentation.
+- The most common complication of chemical peels is changes in pigmentation.

 - In many cases, peels are done in a series separated by 6 to 8 weeks.